pyscripter/toml-delphi/readme.md

 ### Usage

 There is nothing to install.
-Just download or clone this repository and add the sources subdirectory directory to Delphi's libray search path.
+Just download or clone this repository and add the sources subdirectory to Delphi's libray search path.

 The main unit you need to add to your uses clause is TOML.